dekarrin/ictiobus/README.md

 A FISHI spec is defined in a markdown file with codeblocks containing FISHI marked with the label "fishi".
 These are the only parts of the document that will be read by the parser generator tool, `ictcc`.
-Within these blocks, you'll need at least one each of the three parts of a FISHI spec:
+Within these blocks, you'll need at least one of each of the three parts of a FISHI spec:

 * A `%%tokens` block, which gives definitions of the tokens in your language and defines the text patterns that the lexer should use to find them in source text.